 In any case, with advanced laparoscopic techniques, the surgery is now performed faster.
 It involves no bypass or intestine removal, which also reduces the surgical time.
 Recovery after a gastric sleeve is also relatively faster, and you can leave the hospital the same day or next day.

 Following gastric sleeve surgery in Mexico, you can lose about two-third of your excess weight in the first 6 to 12 months.
 It’s critical to follow the surgeon’s post-op guidelines to achieve the best results.

 YOU MIGHT LIKE: Safe weight loss surgery in Mexico

 Once you have educated yourself about how does gastric sleeve work, you should obtain information about how much will gastric sleeve cost you in Mexico?

 By having gastric sleeve surgery in Mexico, you can save up to 70 percent off the amount you otherwise spend in the US.
-In Mexico, gastric sleeve surgery will cost you anywhere between $5,000 and $11,000, depending on various factors.
+In Mexico, gastric sleeve surgery may cost you anywhere between $4,000 and $8,000, depending on various factors.